CaptJaybles/SynoGoogleAI/README.md

 Features

-  1) Talk to any google api model by changing the model in settings

-  2) It has a model reset if the conversation strays command
+  1) context and conversation reset command

     /reset

-  3) set a temporary context without having to change it in settings, will reset back to none on a /reset or script exit
+  2) set a temporary context without having to change it in settings, will reset back to none on a /reset or script exit

     /context

-  4) added prompt override to use palm generate instead of palm chat
+  3) input prompt override to use palm generate instead of palm chat, safety filters have been disabled with this command

     /override